 of completing the programme.
 Participants will be asked to complete a questionnaire set,

-walking/balance tests and a cognitive test (approximately 2.5 hours duration, including
+walking/balance tests and a cognitive test.

 Participants will receive telephone calls each week to monitor their progress.